C. J. Hopkins

-C. J. Hopkins is an American playwright, novelist, and political satirist.
+C. J. Hopkins (born 1961) is an American playwright, novelist, and political satirist.
 Among his works are the plays Horse Country, screwmachine/eyecandy and The Extremists.

 Career

 Early works

 Hopkins was a 1994 Drama League of New York Developing Artist Fellow and a 1995 Resident Artist/Jerome Foundation Fellow at Mabou Mines/Suite.

 Horse Country

 His 1992 play, Horse Country, had its UK premiere at the 2002 Edinburgh Festival Fringe.
 Lyn Gardner in The Guardian wrote: "Hopkins's two-hander brings the spirit of Godot to America's bars and puts the bourbon in Beckett.
 It feels like a serious piece of theatre rather than fringe fluff."
 It won a Scotsman Fringe First for New Writing and the 2002 Scotsman Best of the Fringe Firsts Award, and later won the 2004 Best of The Adelaide Fringe Award.
 Following its London premiere at Riverside Studios, Horse Country toured the UK, Australia, Canada and the Netherlands.